fbernutz/die-himmelstraeumerin-blog/Content/posts/welcome-sketchnotes.md

 2. If the image isn't of type `.jpg`, I can run a script to convert `.png` to `.jpg` by running `make convert-png`.
 All tasks are defined in a [`Makefile`](https://github.com/fbernutz/die-himmelstraeumerin-blog/blob/master/Makefile), which was added to demonstrate which tasks can be run in the project and to easily run these tasks.

-3. The thumbnail for the list has to be created.
+3. The thumbnails for the list have to be created.
 Therefore I run the script, I've mentioned earlier, by running `make thumbs`.

 4. I create a markdown file, where information about the content is added manually.
-I copy an existing file most of the time and name it like the image.
+I copy an existing file most of the time and name it like the image.*

 5. Run `make` to generate the new HTML code.

+*_EDIT: in November 2020, I added a script to generate markdown files with correct naming for all sketchnote images.
+This makes it even more easier. ([see commit](https://github.com/fbernutz/die-himmelstraeumerin-blog/commit/402382440f77757be574ac55b2a11445b3780bd3))_

 ## Next steps

 I have thousand ideas what to do next and what to improve.
 My top three are:

-- I think about adding the **name of the speaker or author**, because none of these sketchnotes could be created without a speaker or an author and I want to honor them.
+- I think about adding the **name of the speaker or author**, because none of these sketchnotes could be created without a speaker or an author and I want to honor them. _(EDIT: done in this [commit](https://github.com/fbernutz/die-himmelstraeumerin-blog/commit/5f7d08c03cc3837bb87af2cb9c4875f4fd1cc4c3))_
-- To display a bit more information about a sketchnote in the list, I want to **display the title on hover**.
+- To display a bit more information about a sketchnote in the list, I want to **display the title on hover**. _(EDIT: done in this [commit](https://github.com/fbernutz/die-himmelstraeumerin-blog/commit/afdb98b2ea1d89cfc09f072611c776f5045d54fe))_
 - It would be great to **improve dark mode for sketchnotes**.
 Currently they are white images on a dark background.
 If anyone has an idea, please share it with me!

 ---